emariotti3/UserManagementService/README.md

     * Login to the service providing basic authentication credentials.
     * Secure endpoint to query user data.

-To view this service's backend API checkout the `user-management-service/user-service-definitions.yml` document.
+To view this service's backend API check out the `user-management-service/user-service-definitions.yml` document.

 ## Requirements